Alma Rattenbury

-While in Vancouver, she met Francis Rattenbury, a noted architect, and they began a relationship.
+While in Vancouver, she met Francis Mawson Rattenbury, a noted architect, and they began a relationship.
 In 1925, he divorced his first wife and married Alma.
 The scandal that followed the affair and divorce meant that the couple chose to emigrate to England to start a new life.
 They settled in Bournemouth and had a son in 1928.
 Following the birth, they lived a celibate life with separate bedrooms on separate floors of their home, Villa Madeira.
 In September 1934, they employed George Stoner (born 1916) as a chauffeur and handyman, and he moved in to live with them.
 Stoner and Alma began an affair; Rattenbury was aware and tolerated it.

 On 24 March 1935, Rattenbury was attacked with a wooden mallet while sleeping in an armchair in their drawing room.
-A local doctor was called and he was transferred to a nursing home but died five days later.
-The morning after the attack, and having been drugged the night before by the doctor, Alma admitted to attacking him.
-After Rattenbury died, Alma and Stoner were arrested and both were charged with having murdered him alone.
+A local doctor was called and Rattenbury was transferred to a nursing home, but he died five days later.
+The morning after the attack, and having been heavily sedated the night before by the doctor, Alma admitted to attacking him.
+After Rattenbury died, both Alma and Stoner were arrested and charged with having murdered him alone.
 The sensational trial took place between 27 May and 31 May 1935, and was heavily covered in the press.
-Alma was found not guilty, while Stoner was found guilty and sentenced to death.
+Alma was found not guilty, while Stoner was found guilty and sentenced to death, with a recommendation for mercy from the jury.
 Days later, on 4 June, Alma committed suicide by stabbing herself in the chest six times.
-Stoner's sentence was commuted to life imprisonment but only served seven years before being allowed to join the British Army during the Second World War.
+Stoner's sentence was commuted to life imprisonment, but he only served seven years before being allowed to join the British Army during World War II.